apache/echarts-doc/en/option/partial/coord-sys.md

 ) }}
 {{ /if }}

-The coordinate used in the series, whose options are:
+The coordinate used in the series or component, whose options are:

 {{ if: ${none} }}
 + `null` or `'none'`